-Chlorination equipment We use chlorine dosing equipment to ensure the correct chlorine residual throughout the length of the water pipe.
-Onsite chlorine levels are electronically measured using a photometer and microbiological samples (if needed) are tested in an UKAS laboratory.
+Chlorination equipment Precise chlorine dosing equipment is used to add the correct chlorine residual throughout the length of the pipework.
+Onsite chlorine levels are electronically measured using a photometer and microbiological samples are tested in an UKAS laboratory.
 Materials, products and chemicals used are approved for use in contact with drinking water.
 This includes ultra low bromate sodium hypochlorite.

 Last Minute/Same Day/Emergency Chlorination Certificate?
 If you need a last minute, same day chlorination certificate, please give us a call to see if we can help.